PSHE, Relationships and Sex Education (RSE)

 The Department for Education has announced changes to relationships and sex education (RSE).
-These changes will come into effect from September 2020 (delayed until 2021 due to COVID-19 disruptions) and all schools will be required to comply with the updated requirements.
-This means that we are in the process of reviewing our RSE curriculum and policy so we can be sure our RSE provision is appropriate for our pupils based on their:
+All schools are required to comply with the updated requirements.
+Our RSE provision is appropriate for our pupils based on their:

 - Physical and emotional maturity